 To help avoid distractions, turn off incoming notifications when you're trying to finish an important task.
 Close internet browsers and social media apps so they are not readily available to access.
 Remove yourself from the office if possible to minimize interruptions and make sure to have someone answer the phone when possible.

-Finally, don’t be afraid to take some time to yourself.
+Finally, don’t be afraid to take some time for yourself.
 Unplugging can be the greatest relief, allowing you to focus solely on the task of completing important projects.
 If you give yourself a few minutes to take a break and relax, it can help stop feeling stuck and enable you to refocus your mind for more productive work.